 Visit the Budapest Christmas Fair and Winter Festival on Vörösmarty Square if you want to immerse yourself in the captivating atmopshere of Budapest’s famous winter holiday market.

 The event is also a great opportunity to buy something unique and original for your loved ones.
-The date is official: 04. november – 31.
-December 2022.

 The location is ideal; the Square is in the heart of the city at the end of Váci utca, right in front of the prestigious Gerbeaud Coffee House.

 - M1, M2, M3 metro lines Deák tér station (a short walk from there),

 - M1 metro (yellow line) Vörösmarty tér station,

 - tram 2 Vigadó tér stop (a couple of minutes walk form there),

 Cottage-style wooden stalls and two outdoor stages take over one of Budapest’s most attractive spots during the couple of weeks preceding the end-of-the-year holidays.